Why Stay During A Hurricane? Because It's Not As Simple As 'Get Out'

 4. The fear factor

 The decision to evacuate is almost always tied to a person's perception of risk, and that perception is shaped by people's past experiences.
-People who've lived in storm-prone regions for a long time and experienced many near-misses may assume this next storm will be more of the same.
+People who have lived in storm-prone regions for a long time and experienced many near misses may assume this next storm will be more of the same.

-In this case, said Rutgers' Cara Cuite, officials often look for new ways of communicating the severity of the danger.
+In this case, said Rutgers' Cuite, officials often look for new ways of communicating the severity of the danger.
 That can mean instilling fear, like by going door to door and asking people to write their Social Security numbers on their arms so search teams can identify their bodies.

 Researchers are also working to develop new storm classification systems based not just on wind speed but on what kind of threats people will face and how big the threats will be.

-"A lot of people are creating visualizations on what six feet of storm surge looks like," Cuite said.
+"A lot of people are creating visualizations on what 6 feet of storm surge looks like," Cuite said.
 "It's going to be over the average person's head."

-The Weather Channel featured one such visualization in the run-up to Hurricane Florence.
-A newscaster stood in front of a screen that showed cars and debris floating by in the flood waters.
+The Weather Channel featured one such visualization in the runup to Hurricane Florence.
+A newscaster stood in front of a screen that showed cars and debris floating by in the floodwaters.

 "If you scare some people too much, they are paralyzed by fear," Cuite said.
 "You have to pair the scary message with details on exactly what you need to do."